 Attacking: When a player attacks, they choose their target in the same hex.
 Valid targets are characters, monsters, agents, and tabled cards.
+If a card affects ALL in a hex, it does not target a specific target, yet all valid character/agents and monsters are affected.
 The player follows the instructions on the card they wish to use or rolls 1D6 to determine the amount of damage for a HIT.
 The target being attacked then takes a defense turn.